rlpy/rlpy/doc/tutorial.rst

 .. _Ipython homepage: http://ipython.org

-What Happens During an Control Experiment
+What Happens During a Control Experiment
 -----------------------------------------

 During an experiment, the agent does exactly in total `max_steps` learning